OCD: Obsessive-Compulsive Disorder in Youth

 - consulting with a Catholic priest for Catholic children whose OCD is the result of severe fears of illness and death.

 We encourage parents to help their children with OCD understand the origins of their fears and their anger and the growth in virtues that can be helpful.
-Also, empirical research has suggested that challenging compulsive behaviors and not accommodating them has been beneficial.
+Also, empirical research has suggested that challenging compulsive behaviors and not accommodating or giving into them has been beneficial.

-Some parents come to recognize that their insensitive behaviors have harmed their child's basic ability to feel safe and to trust.
+Some parents come to recognize that their insensitive behaviors in the home have harmed their child's basic ability to feel safe and to trust.
 In such families, they ask the child for forgiveness.
 Also, teaching children how to forgive those who have hurt them is effective diminishing OCD symptoms in our clinical experience.
 When the uncovered anger is strong, Catholic children benefit from taking this anger into the sacrament of reconciliation.
+Since youth with OCD can develop strong tendencies to try to control their environment and others, this needs to be challenged.
+Specifically, parents can encourage youth to trust them more and to give up the desire to control.

 Since some children with OCD model after highly anxious parents, growth in self-mastery over anxiety in parents and over excessive anger is essential.